lostinplace/StationeersSaveFileDebugTools/README.md

   restore_atmo
 ```

 There are two utilities, the first can be used to restore atmospheres from a previous save file, the second is used to generate `startconditions.xml` from a savefile.
-Both are explained in the wiki
+Both are explained in the [wiki](https://github.com/lostinplace/StationeersSaveFileDebugTools/wiki)

 ## Does it work on Windows?

-It's python, so probably.. but I haven't tested it because developing things on windows is irritating
+Yup, it works fine on Windows, but it's easiest to use through the [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10)

 ## I have another question